arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 This text (in RFC format) was initially written by Arnt Gulbrandsen based on a conference presentation by James Galvin.

-[YOUR NAME HERE] have reviewed it and provided helpful comments or contributed in other ways.
+YOU YES YOU (<- insert name) have reviewed it and provided helpful comments or contributed in other ways.